adawnir/Dissertation/README.md

 # Dissertation
-This repository contains all R code needed to recreate the analysis from the MSs Dissertation by Rin Wada.
+This repository contains all R code needed to recreate the analysis from the MSs Dissertation by 01337418.